Third Space Galway are delighted to cohost with the NYI Westside Youth Project

-We are delighted to be joined by members of the Bean Tree team, renown for their ‘madras pea and potato curry’ .. as part of today’s Potato and Pea planting workshop… St Patrick’s Day is the traditional indication in Ireland that it’s time to sow your potatoes..
-Third Space Galway are delighted to host a planting workshop, sharing both local food heritage stories and regenerative agricultural practices.
+We are delighted to be joined by members of the Bean Tree team, renowned for their madras pea and potato curry .. as part of today’s Potato and Pea planting workshop… St Patrick’s Day is the traditional indication in Ireland that it’s time to sow your potatoes..
+Third Space Galway are delighted to host a planting workshop, sharing local food producing stories and regenerative agricultural practices.

 Forest Garden & Permaculture Designer Istvan Markuly will join us and offer a fruit tree pruning and plant care workshop.

-Learn how we can live more sustainably, grow food in harmony with nature and strengthen the resilience of our communities using permaculture designs, and thereby increasing awareness and improving access to local organic food and sustainable community systems
+Learn how we can live more sustainably, grow food in harmony with nature and strengthen the resilience of our communities using permaculture design, thereby increasing awareness and improving access to local organic food and sustainable community food systems

 Also in Westside…